radhikabgupta/Basic-Portfolio/README.md

 # Basic-Portfolio

-This is the first recommended assignment completed.
+**Week-1, GT Coding Bootcamp: "recommended" assignment - portfolio website** This is the first recommended assignment completed.
 This is part two of the first assignment where we were required to build a professional portfolio site using HTML/CSS.

 ## Built With
 - HTML